 The guzmania plant can also be grown in a container and is known as a prized houseplant in areas outside of its native region.

-Place potting medium that is specifically designed for orchids on top of stones and plant your guzmania in the pot.
+Place a potting medium that is specifically designed for orchids on top of the stones and plant your guzmania in the pot.

 Care of Guzmanias

 Guzmania houseplant care is easy, which adds to this plant’s popularity.
-Guzmanias require low light and should be kept out of direct sunlight.
+Guzmanias prefer bright, indirect light but can tolerate lower light than many other bromeliads.

 Place distilled or filtered water in the central cup of the plant and replace frequently to keep it from rotting.
 Keep the potting mix moist during the spring and the summer months.

 Guzmanias thrive in temperatures of at least 55 F. (13 C.) or higher.
 Because these are tropical plants, they benefit from moderate-to-high humidity.
 A light mist daily will keep your guzmania looking its best.

 Add a balanced fertilizer every two weeks during the spring and summer and a slow release fertilizer at the end of the summer.